customcommander/ris/README.md

 ## Getting Started

-Whether you intend to use it on Node.js or in a browser you must grab a copy of `@customcommander/ris` using your favourite Node.js package manager e.g.,
+Whether you intend to use it on Node.js or in a browser you must grab a copy of `@customcommander/ris` e.g.,

 ```
 npm i @customcommander/ris